AndreasErgenzinger/user_shibboleth/README.md

     While you have the _shibboleth2.xml_ file open, write down the values of both the _handlerURL_ attribute of the _Sessions_ node and the _Location_ attribute of the _SessionInitiator_ node, as these must be specified on the app's settings menu.

+   The app requires two user attributes, _persistent-id_ and _mail_, so make sure that the nodes with those ids are uncommented in _/etc/shibboleth/attribute-map.xml_.

 The __user_shibboleth__ app itself can be installed and enabled just like any other ownCloud app.

 Fill in the two transcribed values from the SP configuration file on the app settings page, save, and you are done.